Determinantal point process models and statistical inference : Extended version: Introduction

 \subsection{Outline}

 The paper is organized as follows.
 Section~\ref{sec:background} is our tutorial (cf.\ (i) in Section~\ref{sec:aim}).
 In Section~\ref{sec:stationary} we study stationary DPPs for several purposes: to simplify the general condition for existence of a DPP; to construct useful parametric model classes of DPPs; and to understand to which extent they can model repulsiveness.
 Using a Fourier basis approach, we derive in Section~\ref{sec:approx2} approximations of the spectral representations of the kernels $C$ and $\Ct$ (cf.\ (d)-(e) in Section~\ref{e:vs}) which make simulation and inference feasible for parametric models of DPPs.
-Section~\ref{sec:est} discusses statistical inference procedures for parametric models of DPPs, using either a maximum likelihood approach or simpler moment-based alternatives.
-In Section~\ref{sec:realdata} we fit parsimonious parametric DPP models to the datasets presented in Section~\ref{sec:1.2}.
+Section~\ref{sec:hom} presents statistical inference procedures for parametric models of stationary DPPs and parsimonious parametric DPP models are fitted to the datasets in Figure~\ref{fig:data}\subref{subfig:data:spanish}-\subref{subfig:data:termites}.
+In Section~\ref{sec:inhom}, we discuss inference for inhomogeneous DPPs and we fit parametric DPP models to the datasets in Figure~\ref{fig:data}\subref{subfig:data:Japanese}-\subref{subfig:data:mucosa}.
 Section~\ref{sec:conremarks} contains our concluding remarks.
 Finally, Appendices~\ref{sec:trans-thin}-\ref{sec:approx3} contain the technical proofs of our results and provide supplementary methods, examples, and remarks to the ones presented in the main text.